 Safe exercise for gestational diabetes

 Pregnancy is a wonderful time to begin exercise, and it is very safe.
 Women with gestational diabetes have so much to gain from starting a specially prescribed exercise program.
+Some women may be advised not to exercise, so check with your healthcare team about what you can do.

 Regular physical activity will:

-- Keep you fit to prepare for the birth of your baby
+- Keep you fit to prepare for the birth of your baby.

-- Help you achieve your target blood glucose levels
+- Help you achieve your target blood glucose levels.

 - Greatly improve yours and your baby’s health, both now and in the future including reducing the risk of the baby growing too big.